 "ROBERT MARQUIS OF LONDONDERRY.VISCOUNT CASTLEREAGH.BORN 18 JUNE 1769.DIED 12 AUG 1822"

 In 1823 an application was made by his brother to erect a bust in the Abbey but nothing seems to have come of this.
 But in 1849 permission was given for a statue to be placed near the grave.
 The larger than life white marble figure shows Robert in robes of the Order of the Garter, holding papers in his left hand, with more papers on the ground by his feet.
-The sculptor was John Evan Thomas.
-The inscription reads:
+The sculptor was John Evan Thomas and the statue was in place by mid June 1850.

 "This statue is erected to the memory of Robert Second Marquis of Londonderry, and Viscount Castlereagh K.G.
 Born A.D.
 1769, Died August 12th 1822.
 History will record the success and splendour of his public career during a period of unexampled difficulty in the annals of Europe, in which he successfully filled the highest offices under the Crown, and Ireland will never forget the statesman of the legislative union.
 This tribute to the best of brothers and friends is placed in Westminster Abbey by Charles William Vane, Third Marquis of Londonderry".